spaceninja/very-exciting-time/src/episodes/24-july-uap-hearing.md

 ---
-title: Alien Bodies?
+title: Alien Bodies!?
 Whistleblower Grusch and Navy Pilots in House UAP Hearing
 episodeNumber: 24
 description: Congress is taking the testimony of these witnesses very seriously, and discussing next steps.
 date: 2023-07-28